The Arksen MIG 130 is a popular welder on many online stores.

-This welder is undoubtedly aimed at the price competitive end of the flux core market and for those on a budget who want a cheap 110 volt welder for those light duty welding jobs.
+You’ll find the Arksen 130 welder is undoubtedly aimed at the price sensitive.
+And for those on a budget who want a cheap 110 volt welder for those light duty welding jobs.

-Supplied with flux core welding wire, a hand held face shield and a combined chipping hammer and brush it is positioned to be attractive to those beginner welders looking for a welding kit to get them started.
+You’ll get flux core welding wire in the box.
+A hand held face shield.
+And a combined chipping hammer and brush.
+For sure it’s positioned to attract you if you’re beginning welding.
+And you’re looking for a welding kit to get you started.

 Arksen MIG 130 Pros